Bandwagon (Australian TV series)

-Bandwagon was an Australian television variety series, which aired on Melbourne station HSV-7 from 1959 to 1960.
+Bandwagon is an Australian television variety series, which aired on Melbourne station HSV-7 from 1959 to 1960.

 Produced by Joy Youlden, the series aired live on Tuesdays at 9:30PM.

 Performers on the series included Michael Cole, Graeme Bent, Heather Horwood, Joy Grisold, Diana Bell, Judy Banks and Judd Laine.

 The 3 September 1959 edition of The Age compared the series unfavourably to its main competition, the popular In Melbourne Tonight on GTV-9.
 The writer for the newspaper felt that although the cast of Bandwagon were "quite adaptable to the TV medium", they were let down by the scripts and music choices.